 134. Regulations may prescribe fees for the purposes of the Part.
+These shall not exceed the maximum levels set out in the Bill.

 Section 10.91: Application of section 155 to investigations under Part

 135. Application of section 155 of the Act gives the Trade Practices Commission power to obtain information, documents and evidence, for investigations under this Part.